 That lasted about a month.
 It is not that it couldn’t be done, but I realized it would take a REALLY long time.

 I then discovered a solid credit repair company that cleaned up my credit over some time.
 To be exact, they removed 104 NEGATIVE items impacting my score.
+There are a few very reputable credit repair companies that do this work well.

 Long story short, the real estate crash of 2008 brought that type of credit report situation on for me.